maxbernard3/ALGOSUP_Moonshot_Project/README.md

 Similarly many communities about military hardware and doctrine wonder how different equipment and tactics could have performed when facing circumstances that they never had the opportunity to.<br>
 Neither case has a good solution.
 At best wargame simulation like *Jane’s Fleet Command* and *Command Modern Operations* allow for some testing but are limited in there choice of hardware and are tactical simulator more than anything.

-I am limiting  myself to cold war as more modern concept and prototype are still largely clasified and use technologie to wich I could only guess the performances of.
-I won't gear the simulation to handle anything older than the 40s either as I have to limit the scope of the project.
+I am limiting myself to the cold war as more modern concepts and prototypes are still largely classified and use technologies to which I could only guess the performances of.
+I won't gear the simulation to handle anything older than the 40s either as I have to limit its scope.

 ## Why I think it is interesting to solve:
 It would be technically challenging as a moonshot project.
 The way I envision this simulation, I would have to make an AI that would change its tactic depending on what the user set as its doctrine, while also adapting itself to some of the crazy hardware that could be created on either side of a battlefield.<br>